When was Richard M. Nixon born?

-There are, however, many aspects to his policies and approach that would surprise those with progressive attitudes.
+However, many aspects of his policies and approach would surprise those with progressive attitudes.

 Environmental issues are something that we might not associate with Nixon.
 However, he made a lot of important changes during his presidency.
 The most important of these is the creation of EPA – The Environmental Protection Agency.

-Again, the extent to which Richard Nixon can be heralded as a champion of any form of equal rights is questionable.
-How much was a personal opinion and how much was under the advice of those closest to him?
+Again, the extent to which President Richard Nixon can be heralded as a champion of any form of equal rights is questionable.
+How much was a personal opinion, and how much was under the advice of those closest to him?

 Regarding the African-American civil rights cause, Nixon would work on further desegregation of public schools and for a notion of African-American economic equity known as black capitalism.

-There is also the fact that Nixon campaigned as an ERA supporter before his election and appointed more women to the administration.
-Yet, he still faced criticism for a lack of action within the legislation.
+There is also the fact that Nixon campaigned as an Equal Rights Amendment supporter before his election and appointed more women to the administration.
+Yet, he still faced criticism for lack of action within the legislation.